-- •Action Planning: decide on guidance, warnings, or automatic mitigations within safety boundaries; determine confidence thresholds for operator prompts vs. automatic intervention.
+- Action Planning: decide on prompts, warnings, or automatic mitigations within safety boundaries; determine confidence thresholds for operator prompts vs. automatic intervention.
+Edge inference and governance.

-Key design principle: keep the operator in control, with the system offering guidance that is explainable, reversible, and auditable.
+Key design principle: keep the operator in control, with the system offering explainable, reversible, and auditable guidance.

 Distributed Systems Architecture Considerations